thomasdunlap/TensorFlow-Traffic-Sign-Classification/writeup_template.md

 #### Visualization of the Dataset.

-I used a bar chart to visualize the data set.
+I used a bar chart to visualize the data set:

 ![Bar Chart of Training Examples][bar_train]

-There is a wide variance in number of examples across the 43 types of signs.
+There is a wide variance in number of examples across the 43 types of signs, ranging from 200 examples to 2000.
 I also visualized a random image from the training set, to get a feel for what the images looked like:

 ![Random image of German Stop Sign][rand_stop]